 Everybody's got a story to tell.
 But sometimes because we're stuck in the middle of our mess, we forget about the past victories won, past hurdles jumped, and past blessings rained down.
 Other times we have too many stories of God's goodness towards us and we can't decide what to share.
-Either way,
+Either way, take the following steps to understanding your story.

-- Start with a journal and begin chronicling your journey.
-Just write and let it flow. - Re-read your journal entries and look for evidence of answered prayers (healed from illness, financial breakthroughs, children blessed, marriage revived, professional opportunities, etc.) or for evidence of areas in your life that served as a source of pain, conflict, or that seem to be reoccurring habits/mistakes. - Spend time in prayer asking God to give you peace about the testimony to be shared.
+Start with a journal and begin chronicling your journey.
+Just write and let it flow.

+Re-read your journal entries and look for evidence of answered prayers (healed from illness, financial breakthroughs, children blessed, marriage revived, professional opportunities, etc.) or for evidence of areas in your life that served as a source of pain, conflict, or that seem to be reoccurring habits/mistakes.

+Spend time in prayer asking God to give you peace about the testimony to be shared.
 Be sure that your chosen story is God ordained for sharing.